Reducing resistance to bacteria in healthcare

 What tips would you give a business owner that wants to turn things around?

 I think the minimum amount of effort is to have a sanitation trustee in the business.
-Have someone that knows he is in charge of these processes, that knows what to do, how to train the new employees on hand hygiene and professional kitchen etiquette and so on.
+Have someone that knows he is in charge of these processes, knows what to do, how to train the new employees on hand hygiene and professional kitchen etiquette, and so on.
 I honestly believe businesses should not be allowed to open without it.
 Also, teach your staff!
 Create learning opportunities for them!

 How many times do you think people talk to baristas about hand hygiene?
 None!
 What about servers?
 The chefs and cooks are not the only ones with a massive effect on the food!
-Bring in lectures, teach your staff, prevent infections through knowledge before they happen.
+Bring in lectures, teach your staff, and prevent infections through knowledge before they happen.

 Businesses can also take hand swabs from employees and test their foods if they want.
 This is also part of the services I provide.
 Once the results are in, we analyze them together and I explain what could go wrong in light of these results, and how to prevent that from happening in the future.

 New workers in food environments don’t always come with a formal culinary education.
-Business owners can’t take standard hygiene practices as a given, but must make sure to teach every employee no matter how basic it seems.
+Business owners can’t take standard hygiene practices as a given but must make sure to teach every employee no matter how basic it seems.

 I think Soapy’s solution is great.
 If people understand how much soap and water needlessly go down the drain every year, then they need Soapy.
 The money you could save from resource conservation alone is terrific.
 Especially for businesses that need to wash hands, and ensure handwashing is thorough – the CleanMachine is a great solution.
 I know restaurant kitchens are often too busy to wash hands well enough, which is why customizing the wash cycle is vital.
 They also almost never have warm water for the cooks and servers to wash hands with, and warm water is critical to help the soap froth and decrease germs on hands.
 The CleanMachine really answers all of that.
 Food production factories could really utilize the CleanMachine to their advantage, making sure hands are clean whenever approaching the food.
 They have a lot of staff and a need to wash hands quickly and carefully – especially on the production floor.